-Tips for Travelling with Toddlers: Flying with a Toddler
+Tips for Flying with a Toddler

 Search for fares based on departure time, not just price.
 You can do this on most airline sites and sites like Momondo and Kayak.
 Sure, keeping costs down is important but I would gladly pay an extra hundred dollars for a flight that travels through the night versus one that travels though the day.
 Trying to occupy a wormy, squirmy toddler for a 12 hour day flight is extremely difficult.